-This course was focuses on how literacy develops in young children and the ways in which educators can encourage the natural emergence of early reading and writing.
-Whether you are studying to become a teacher of young children or are an early interventionist with a related background who wishes to develop greater versatility in your chosen field, we have designed this to be a comprehensive resource for you.
-This course has special emphasis on multicultural children's literature and introduces educators to a variety of multicultural children's books.
-ECEP 403 Provides practical supports and strategies for teachers, such as how to set up a literacy friendly environment, and it provides many suggestions for using classroom materials and centers to support literacy.
+This course focuses on how literacy develops in young children and the ways in which early childhood teachers or early interventionists can encourage the natural emergence of early reading and writing.
+This course emphasizes on multicultural children's literature and introduces educators to a variety of multicultural children's books.
+This course provides practical supports and strategies for early childhood educators, such as how to set up a literacy friendly environment, and it provides many suggestions for using classroom materials and centers to support literacy.
 This course also discusses in detail articles from various professionals in the field, and analyzes a variety of topics that affect the early childhood educator.
 This course offers an effective approach for teaching early literacy in preschool, and is applicable to most early childhood professionals.